-Participation: Your 45% participation grade consists of an Information Literacy Assignment (described below); an Extracurricular Campus Event assignment (described below); responses to online readings and material (paragraph-length replies to the designated prompts); and Reaction Pieces (1-2 pages double-spaced; 12-point font) to the designated readings and assignment.
+Participation: Your 50% participation grade consists of an Information Literacy Assignment (described below); an Extracurricular Campus Event assignment (described below); Online Posts (OPs, which are paragraph-length replies to the designated prompts on Canvas); and Reaction Pieces (RPs; 1-2 pages double-spaced; 12-point font) to the designated readings and assignment.
 These are intended to be your reaction to or opinion of the assigned readings with evidence from the reading(s) to back it up, not a summary of the reading.
+Follow the directions on Canvas in the prompts for the Online Posts and RPs.